Aloha UHMCC parents,

-Although many of our teachers are engages in graduate study at UH as part of their professional development, it is also important that they have access to national and international conferences and seminars.
+Although many of our teachers engage in graduate study at UH as part of their professional development, it is also important that they have access to national and international conferences and seminars.
 This involves funding for registration fees, travel, lodging and food.
-Seven years ago when we began this major professional development effort $1,200 (with each teacher covering some of the costs) would almost cover all the expenses of attending a national conference.
+Years ago when we began this major professional development effort $1,200 (with each teacher covering some of the costs) would almost cover all the expenses of attending a national conference.
 Today those costs have almost doubled.
 It is our goal to send at least six teachers to a conference every year in order to keep new and innovative ideas and theories coming into the mix and to share with others the exciting things going on at the Children’s Center.
 We need your help funding teacher professional development.

-Wayne Watkins, Director
+Wayne Watkins, former UHMCC Director